XavierMFC/XavierMFC/README.md

 #  🎓 Education

-2014 - 2018 Chinese university of mining and technology
 2018 - 2021 University of Chinese Academy of Science
 2018 - 2021 Aerospace Information Reaserch institute, Chinese Academy of Science
+2014 - 2018 Chinese university of mining and technology
+        - bachelor of engineer
+        - remote sensing
 <!--
 **XavierMFC/XavierMFC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: